 A Vivint Smart Home competitor has made a claim against Vivint Smart Home alleging, among other things, that Vivint Smart Home's sales representatives used deceptive sales practices.
-This matter was known and accrued for at the time of the acquisition.
+This matter was known and accrued for at the time of the Vivint Smart Home acquisition.
 CPI Security Systems, Inc. ("CPI") v.
 Vivint Smart Home, Inc. (W.D.N.C.
 Sept.
 2020) was filed in 2020 went to trial, and in February 2023, the jury issued a verdict against Vivint Smart Home, in favor of CPI for \$50 million of compensatory damages and an additional \$140 million of punitive damages.
-Vivint Smart Home has filed its notice of appeal and is awaiting a briefing schedule.
+Vivint Smart Home has fully briefed the appeal and is awaiting a hearing date to be set.
 While Vivint Smart Home believes the CPI jury verdict is not legally or factually supported and intends to pursue post judgment remedies and file an appeal, there can be no assurance that such defense efforts will be successful.